 Spokeo is a terrible decision by the U.S. Supreme Court.
 It purports to be an attempt to clarify the test for standing to sue in federal court, but it flunks on clarity and coherence.
 I previously wrote an extensive critique of Spokeo when the decision came out in 2016.

 Beyond Spokeo‘s incoherent mess, there is another part of the opinion that is far worse — Spokeo authorizes courts to override legislatures in determining whether there’s a cognizable privacy harm under a legislature’s own statute.
 This part of Spokeo is a major usurpation of legislative power — it undermines a legislature’s determination about the proper remedies for violations of its own laws.

 The U.S. Supreme Court has decided NASA v.
 Nelson, reversing the 9th Circuit 8-0.
-My thoughts about the case are here and here, and as I predicted, the Court rejected the 9th Circuit holding that the government employment background check questionnaires violated the constitutional right to information privacy.
+My thoughts about the case are here and here [links no longer available], and as I predicted, the Court rejected the 9th Circuit holding that the government employment background check questionnaires violated the constitutional right to information privacy.
 Fortunately, the Court kept its opinion narrow and didn’t use it as an opportunity to wipe out the constitutional right to information privacy, a right that the Court mentioned just a few times but that has taken on more of a life in the circuit courts.
 Continue Reading